noborilab/bam2td/README.md

   whole genome never sits in RAM.
 As a rough yardstick, ~63M tags on the deepest chromosome corresponds to ~2 GB peak RSS; typical ChIP-seq / ATAC-seq / csRNA-seq workloads land well under 100 MB.
-- HOMER `tagAutocorrelation.txt`, `tagLengthDistribution.txt`,
-  `tagCountDistribution.txt`, and `tagGCcontent.txt` are not produced.
-  Downstream HOMER tools generate these on first invocation when missing.